Santini was the representative for Nevada’s at-large district and was a Democrat. He served from 1975 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Santini is shown as a purple triangle. (analysis methodology)
+Santini is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Santini sponsored bills primarily in these issue areas:

 Public Lands and Natural Resources (40%) Energy (11%) Armed Forces and National Security (11%) Private Legislation (9%) Government Operations and Politics (8%) Native Americans (8%) Taxation (8%) Water Resources Development (6%)

 Some of Santini’s most recently sponsored bills include...

 - H.Con.Res.
 370 (97th): A concurrent resolution to commend the State of Israel’s compliance with the ...